Terminfo

 Fallback does not support advanced terminal features.
 Because

-does not include all of Ghostty's capabilities, terminal features beyond xterm's like colored and styled underlines will not work.
+xterm-256colordoes not include all of Ghostty's capabilities, terminal features beyond xterm's like colored and styled underlines will not work.